|

 Yes.
 You may consider, for example, setting up a trust and giving a trustee broad powers to manage the trust fund for the benefit of your children while they are under the age of nineteen.
 Parents of an adult child with a disability may be able to set up a trust that still permits the beneficiary to qualify for government benefits.
 Trusts can serve many purposes including making the most of certain income tax advantages.
 You should get legal advice if you are interested in setting up a trust.

-Should I include my funeral arrangements in my will?
+Should I put my funeral arrangements in my will?

-No. You should consider making funeral plans but do not include them in the will.
-When a person dies the will is usually read after the funeral.
-Think about your wishes for funeral arrangements and leave your instructions in a separate letter.
-Put the letter in a safe place.
-Make sure your family and executor knows of your wishes and where to find the letter.
-If you have not made funeral arrangements, your executor has the right to do so.
-The funeral expenses are payable out of the estate.
+No. Although it’s a good idea to make funeral plans ahead of time, it is not be wise to put them in the will.
+Often, when a person dies the will is only read after the funeral.
+Consider putting your instructions in a separate letter and keeping the letter in a safe place.
+Make sure your family and executor know of your wishes and where to find the letter.
+If you have not made funeral arrangements, your executor has the right to do so and to pay for them out of the estate.

 Many people purchase pre-arranged funeral plans.
 This option allows you to arrange and purchase the particular funeral plan that you want while you are living.
 This may give you peace of mind and relieve stress on your family when you die.